Would-You-Bot/client/README.md

 ## Contributing

-If you would like to contribute to the project, please read the [contributing guidelines](/CODE_OF_CONDUCT.md).
+If you would like to contribute to the project, please read the [contributing guidelines](/.github/CODE_OF_CONDUCT.md).
 If you have any questions, feel free to ask in the [support server](https://wouldyoubot.gg/discord).

 ## License

-This project is licensed under a [Custom License](/LICENSE).
+This project is licensed under the [MIT License](/LICENSE).